 Back in the days, the only way consumers could get a brand to “hear” them was through the support hotline, email or the company website.
 And it was at least ok (albeit unfair) to offer premium support to just a shining subset of customers.
 But today, with customers tweeting their fury and sharing their agonies on Facebook, providing mediocre support is just suicidal.

 Businesses stuck with rigid support subscription models are unable to leverage social media and make their customer service proactive.
 As a result, they get even more entrenched in their old school support structures, praying for the good days of silvers and platinum to return, and believing support to still be an option they get to make.
-Here is why they couldn’t be wrong-er:
+Here is why they couldn’t be more wrong:

 1. The need for real-time communication

 Customers aren’t really going to wait for businesses to take their time responding to queries any more.
 Businesses declining to facilitate real-time support are shooting themselves in the foot.
-In an age of instant gratification, if your businesses doesn’t at the very least acknowledge my problem right away, you’ve lost me already!
+In an age of instant gratification, if your business doesn’t at the very least acknowledge my problem right away, you’ve lost me already!

 2. The customer frames the rules